pwujczyk/ProductivityTools.MasterConfiguration.Cmdlet/README.md

 # PowerShell Master Configuration

-The1 module allows to store configuration for the PowerShell in one single file.
+The module allows to store configuration for the PowerShell in one single file.

 <!--more-->